yousefm3/AskAI-privacy/support.md

 1. Open ManualAI.
 2. Create a new QR code for your product's manual.
-3. Customize the code with a description for easy identification.
+3. Attach it with your products.
 4. Share the code with your customers.

 ### For Customers